 Pocono Mountain Geocache

-Now celebrating five years, the first true Pocono Mountain Geocache is contained in an ARMY issue .50 caliber ammunition case.
+Going strong after all these years, the first true Pocono Mountain Geocache is contained in an ARMY issue .50 caliber ammunition case.
 It has been placed on the western bank of Tobyhanna Creek about 1 mile due west of several parking locations found in the vicinity on Route 423 in the Poconos Mountains.
 I would suggest parking anywhere south of the Geocache on 423, approach the creek first and travel north along the footpath next to the stream to reach the cache location.
 It's a beautiful, challenging hike and you may see a few seasoned flyfishermen on the way if it is the right season.
 Warning!
 You must first cross a military cable bridge to access this cache on the far bank of the Tobyhanna.
 This is no easy task.
 If you can not cross the bridge you will need to ford the stream further to the north.
 Endless hiking abounds!

 OPTION TWO: (longer hike)